-River Country Co-op in partnership with Land O’ Lakes was able to donate to the Lake Holcombe School District
+River Country Co-op in partnership with the CHS Seeds for Stewardship Program, was able to donate to the Gilman School District.

 River Country Co-op in partnership with Land O’ Lakes are proud to be able to help out in their local communities.